-Unless you plan on being in the car most of the time, I wouldn't recommend trying to tackle this distance in less than two weeks.
+Unless you plan on being in the car most of the time, I wouldn’t recommend trying to tackle this distance in less than two weeks.
 Three weeks however is in my eyes an optimal time.
-We all tend to rush through our lives, so giving yourself time to really take it all in every once in a while will do you some good.
+We all tend to rush through our lives, so giving yourself time to take it all in every once in a while will do you some good.

 If this journey isn’t exactly what you’re after, I have also made itineraries for the voyage from Vancouver to Calgary, or Calgary to Calgary road trip focused solely on the Canadian Rockies.

 Vancouver – Canadian Rockies – Vancouver Road Trip Map

 Below you can find the map of the whole itinerary.
-By clicking on the top left of the map you will find separate layers marking the route, photography spots, hikes, the points of interest and many campsites.
+By clicking on the top left of the map you will find separate layers marking the route, photography spots, hikes, points of interest, and many campsites.

-To hide/show different layers mark the check box next to the layer's name.
-You can also click on the icons on the map to see names of the places.
-I will be talking about them as I break the itinerary down day by day.
+To hide/show different layers mark the check box next to the layer’s name.
+You can also click on the icons on the map to see the names of the places.
+I will be talking about them as I break the itinerary down day by day

 The Best Way to Travel Around Western Canada

 Indisputably the best way to travel around Canada is in a Motorhome.
 With a camper, you’re never left with hotel bills and you’ll have the opportunity to be in the right place at the right time only having to pay small campsite fees.

-This itinerary travels in the region of 3,000km.
-This information is important as you have to prepay for your kilometres if you rent a campervan.
+TIP: This itinerary travels in the region of 3,000 km.
+This information is important as you have to prepay for your kilometers if you rent a campervan.

-If your motorhome doesn’t already include it make sure you buy a compulsory Parks Pass they cost 136$ per vehicle which includes up to 7 people.
-The toll gate where you can pick one up is when you'll be driving on the Meadows in the Sky Parkway as you enter Mount Revelstoke National Park.
+If your motorhome doesn’t already include it make sure you buy a compulsory Discovery Parks Pass which costs ca. 150$ per vehicle and includes up to 7 people.
+The toll gate where you can pick one up is when you’ll be driving on the Meadows in the Sky Parkway as you enter Mount Revelstoke, National Park.

 Traveling in a motorhome?
 Here is what you should know about the campgrounds